The Third Party Litigation Funding Law Review: United Arab Emirates

 Conclusions and outlook

 The DIFC Courts have dedicated significant attention to developments in TPF worldwide and to creating a regulatory environment that benefits parties' access to TPF.
 In June 2017, the DIFC issued a consultation paper proposing amendments to the DIFC Court Law 2004 specifically addressing the issue of TPF.
 The consultation paper proposed an amendment that would give the Chief Justice of the DIFC Courts powers to issue regulations regarding TPF in the DIFC Courts.
 According to the paper, the intention is to enable to the DIFC Courts to 'monitor the conduct of parties and practitioners before the DIFC Courts in relation to TPF of the DIFC Courts' proceedings, mirroring a global trend towards increased regulation of this swiftly changing industry'.
 The outcome of the consultation remains to be seen, but it is clear that the DIFC Courts are keen to ensure that TPF is available to parties in the DIFC and is appropriately regulated.
-The move by the DIFC Courts in issuing the Order in September 2019, together with the ADGM Courts' issuance of the Litigation Funding Rules earlier in the year, shows a strong interest in TPF in the region, and it will be interesting to see whether the DIFC Courts will follow suit and issue further regulations relating to TPF.
+The move by the DIFC Courts in issuing the Order in September 2019, together with the ADGM Courts' issuance of the Litigation Funding Rules earlier in that year, shows a strong interest in TPF in the region, and it will be interesting to see whether the DIFC Courts will follow suit and issue further regulations relating to TPF.